 Samples of wastewater are collected every week from wastewater treatment plants and in the network at several metropolitan and regional locations.

-The samples are analysed for fragments of coronavirus (COVID-19).
+The samples are analysed for viral fragments.

 Where is wastewater being tested?